SettleMint

 When do compliance checks apply?Token transfers still rely on the underlying asset and SMART Protocol compliance path when the capability moves or allocates regulated tokens.

-What events can auditors inspect?Contracts emit events for proposals, confirmations, claims, purchases, settlement actions, and feed updates.
+What events can auditors inspect?Contracts emit events for proposals, confirmations, claims, purchases, settlement operations, and feed updates.
 DALP services can index those events for APIs and operator surfaces.

 Choose the right capability